-Individual teachers regularly set high quality homework that is appropriate to the learning needs of individual students informed by robust assessment.
-Marking and feedback is meaningful and enables students to improve their work further and to make outstanding progress.
+Individual teachers set high quality homework that is appropriate to the learning needs of students.

 We do not set homework for its own sake.
 We also recognise that the amount of homework set should not prevent students from enjoying quality family time or participating in activities after school such as sport, music or clubs.